isaacs/node-glob/README.md

   path multiple times.
 * `symlinks` A record of which paths are symbolic links, which is relevant in resolving `**` patterns.
+* `realpathCache` An optional object which is passed to `fs.realpath` to minimize unnecessary syscalls.
+It is stored on the instantiated Glob object, and may be re-used.

 ### Events